rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/november.md

 #### Features

-* Show/hide deployments in a dependency graph
+* **Show/hide deployments in a dependency graph**
+  Toggle between show/hide of stopped deployments in a dependency graph.
-* Deploy local communication broker with preferred network interface
+* **Deploy local communication broker with preferred network interface**
+  Ability to specify a network IP address while delploying the local communication broker.

 #### Notable Fixes